Account Management Policy

 This means that, if there is a credit balance in one account and a debit balance in another, FACS will use the credit to pay off the debit.

-FACS, through Business Services, will manage vacated accounts and advise the former tenant in writing of their final accounts, including whether FACS has transferred any credit balances between accounts and the reasons for the transfer.
+FACS, through Vacated Accounts Management Team, will manage vacated accounts and advise the former tenant in writing of their final accounts, including whether FACS has transferred any credit balances between accounts and the reasons for the transfer.

 FACS will manage any remaining credit or debit balances as outlined below.